 Braviken Paper Mill

-The amount of waste was significantly lower in 2015.
-The largest amounts of waste used to be generated in the recovered fibre process, in the form of sludge and plastic rejects.
-Braviken no longer manufactures de-inked pulp from recovered fibre, hence the fall in the amount of waste.
+Amounts of waste were considerably lower in 206 than in 2015.
+The largest amounts of waste in 2015 were generated in the recovered fibre process, in the form of sludge and plastic rejects.
+Braviken stopped producing recovered fibre material in 2015 due to a change of product mix.
+This led to a sharp reduction in volumes of waste.

-The amount of ash is also significantly down, since Braviken no longer incinerates recovered paper sludge, which had a high ash content.
+The amount of ash is also significantly down, due to Braviken no longer burning recovered paper sludge, which had a high ash content.

 The by-products/waste that arise in production can be classified into four categories: